Privacy Policy

 All data generated by Dryx is stored locally on your Mac and retained until you choose to delete it.
 You are in full control:

-- Delete individual scan snapshots from within the app.
+- Delete individual inspection snapshots from within the app.

 - Remove the app and its data directories to erase everything.